Freedom to roam: Australia

-Although formerly a British colony, Australians only have limited access to the land, according to The Sydney Morning Herald.
+Although formerly six British colonies, Australians only have limited access to the land, according to The Sydney Morning Herald.
 However, much of Australia's land area is Crown land, which is administered by the Australian states, and while a lot of this consists of pastoral leases, and land owned and run by Aboriginal people (e.g. APY lands), access is normally permitted for recreational purposes to “unallocated” Crown land; though motorized vehicles are required to follow roads.

 New Zealand

 There is extensive public access in New Zealand, including waterways and the coast, but it is "often fragmented and difficult to locate".

 The "Queen's Chain" is a concept in New Zealand property law.
 It is a strip of public land, usually 20 metres (or one chain in pre-metric measure) wide along rivers, lakes and the coast line.
 It was designed to prevent land upriver or along a coast being inaccessible to any prospective buyers.
 The strips are incomplete and their exact modern location can be complex to determine.
 These strips exist in various forms (including road reserves, esplanade reserves, esplanade strips, marginal strips and reserves of various types) but not as extensively and consistently as is often assumed.